Create a next-generation call center with Voice Agent

 - User phones a call center phone number that is associated with a Twilio account.

 - Based on user input, certain flows in Watson Assistant are triggered.
+As required, the flow switches between a general purpose or customized Speech to Text model.

 - The resulting audio is played back to the user.